 YOU failed to reply to the email.
 The cognitive error subtracted a subject-appointed heading, a sentimental context trap: mystification of the albatross of scientific materialism.
 All the consultancy could tell YOU was that you were correct in so far as YOU could be hypnotised by quotas.

 The overseer could see the complete picture within the interlocking pathways between the players in this game—past, present, and future—and anything symmetrical could easily be made more beautiful in some other fiction.

 The schizophrenic transcripts showed that the voices were correct.
-An analysis of the paranoid tendencies showed that if you were clever and swift enough off the mark, then success would equal failure.
+An analysis of the paranoid tendencies showed that for those who were clever and swift enough off the mark, success would equal failure.
 Taking up a position meant the failure to synthesise.